JulianKlug/stroke-receptive-fields/README.md

     - Skip if using 4D perfusion CT or AngioCT
 - utils/preprocessing_verification : visual verification of preprocessing

-ToDo:
+#### 6. Dataset creation and processing

+- Create dataset with data_loader

+#### 6.1 Dataset post-processing

-[] Add Rescaling RAPID perfusion maps to post-processing
+- tools/perfusion_maps_tools/rescale_outliers : Intensity rescaling a dataset of RAPID perfusion maps

 #### Additional steps for using HD images